Selects: Noise Pollution: Arrrgh!

 Yeah, and they definitely should because we're starting to realize that there's all sorts of hearing loss besides the traditional ones that you can pick up on a regular hearing test.

-like those things can be intact, but the neurons that form the chain between your ear and your brain can be permanently damaged so that the sound that gets to your brain is garbled or
+like those things can be intact, but but the neurons that form the chain between your ear and your brain can be permanently damaged so that the sound that gets to your brain is garbled or partially missing.

 And that's a huge thing, and that can happen at much lower intensity than we understood before.